tschanzvera/Real-Time-Bus-Tracker/README.md

-You can view Real-Time-Bus-Tracker here: https://tschanzvera.github.io/Real-Time-Bus-Tracker/index2.html
+You can view Real-Time-Bus-Tracker here: https://tschanzvera.github.io/Real-Time-Bus-Tracker/index2.

-### Note

-to view this project you will have to obtain your own Google Maps API key and insert it in the index3.html file
+You can view Real-Time-Bus-Tracker here: https://tschanzvera.github.io/Real-Time-Bus-Tracker/index3.html  NOTE: To view this project you will have to obtain your own Google Maps API key and insert it in the index3.html file.

-You can view Real-Time-Bus-Tracker here: https://tschanzvera.github.io/Real-Time-Bus-Tracker/index3.html

 You can view Tram stops in Bern here: https://tschanzvera.github.io/Real-Time-Bus-Tracker/index.html